rupanthethird/Udacity-Data-Engineering-Nanodegree/Project 1 Data Modeling with Postgres/README.md

 ## Files

-- create_tables.py - Python script to drop and create tables.
+- `create_tables.py` - Python script to drop and create tables.
 It is used to reset tables before each time running the ETL scripts.
+- `etl.py` - Python script which reads and processes files from song_data and log_data and loads them into the tables.
+- `sql_queries.py` - Python script which contains all of sql queries, and is imported into the last three files above.
-- etl.ipynb - Jupyter Notebook which reads and processes a single file from song_data and log_data, and loads the data into the tables with detailed instructions on each process.
+- `etl.ipynb` - Jupyter Notebook which reads and processes a single file from song_data and log_data, and loads the data into the tables with detailed instructions on each process.
-- etl.py - Python script which reads and processes files from song_data and log_data and loads them into the tables.
-- test.ipynb - Jupyter Notebook to display the first few rows of each table to check the database.
+- `test.ipynb` - Jupyter Notebook to display the first few rows of each table to check the database.
-- README.md - This file.
-- sql_queries.py - Python script which contains all of sql queries, and is imported into the last three files above.
-- data - Folder containing sample data that is a subset of the Million Song Dataset.</p>
+- `data` - Folder containing sample data that is a subset of the Million Song Dataset.
+- `README.md` - This file.

+## How to run
+1. Execute table creations by running `create_tables.py`
+1. Execute ELT processes by running `etl.py`

-### Example Query
+## Example Query

 The following query on the database would give you the answer to the question of how many distinct users listened to the songs of the artist "Maroon5" with their app: